kubeflow/website/content/en/docs/ibm/pipelines.md

 experiments = client.list_experiments(namespace=KUBEFLOW_PROFILE_NAME)
 ```

-Piplines components like experiments and runs are isolated by Kubeflow profiles.
-A kubeflow user can only see Pipelines experiments and runs belongs to this user's Kubeflow profile.
+Pipelines components like experiments and runs are isolated by Kubeflow profiles.
+A Kubeflow user can only see Pipelines experiments and runs belonging to this user's Kubeflow profile.